jewarner57/image-to-ascii-converter/README.md

 ---

 ##  <a name='Howtoinstallconfiglaunch'></a>How to run locally?

+With Docker
 1. clone the repository
 2. navigate to the project's root directory
+3. Generate the docker image: ```docker build -t img-to-ascii .```
+4. Run the image in a container: ```docker run -p 5000:5000 --rm --name flask-container img-to-ascii```
+5. Visit: 0.0.0.0:5000 in your browser.

+Without Docker
+1. clone the repository
+2. navigate to the project's root directory
 3. install python dependencies from requirements.txt using: ```pip3 install -r ./requirements.txt```
 4. run: ```python3 ./app.py```
-5. Visit localhost:5000 in your browser
+5. Visit 0.0.0.0:5000 in your browser

 ---